 Depending on how severe the infection is, your healthcare provider may recommend hospitalization.
 Sometimes amputation is necessary to prevent infection from spreading to other parts of the body.

-To avoid hyperglycemia and diabetes-related neuropathy, you should control blood sugar carefully.
+To avoid hyperglycemia and diabetes-related neuropathy, you should manage blood sugar carefully.

 You can also reduce the risk of diabetes-related foot problems by: